7h3w4lk3r/pyback/README.md

 .
 Dump hashes with ntds and reg save methods ( files should be downloaded manually )

 # To Do
+. port scanner
+. dump browser passwords
 . shell code execution
-.
-RSA or Hybrid encrypted communication

 # Usage
 . for linux targets: